exo-lang/exo/docs/Design.md

 Users can model custom memories, instructions, and configuration state in libraries to target a specific accelerator.
 These hardware abstractions can then be used to write hand-optimized code or as building blocks for higher-level scheduling transformations.

-More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf) and [./instructions.md](./instructions.md) and [./memories.md](./memories.md).
+More info can be found in the [PLDI paper](https://people.csail.mit.edu/yuka/pdf/exo_pldi2022_full.pdf) and [instructions.md](./instructions.md) and [memories.md](./memories.md).

 ## Fine-Grained Primitives for Performance Control

-Exo offers a set of fine-grained scheduling primitives that give users low-level control over performance-critical details.
-These primitives can be composed to build complex transformation schedules.
+Exo provides a set of fine-grained scheduling primitives that offer users low-level control over performance-critical aspects.
+These primitives can be combined to create complex transformation schedules.
 Some examples of these primitives include:

-- `split` and `reorder` for loop transformations
-- `stage_mem` for explicit data movement between memories
-- `replace` for mapping code fragments to custom instructions
+- `replace`: Maps code fragments to custom instructions
+- `delete_config`: Removes redundant configuration statements

-Having explicit control over these low-level details enables Exo to achieve performance competitive with highly-tuned vendor libraries and hand-optimized assembly code.
-Primitives can be found in [./primitives/](./primitives/).
+The key research contributions of Exo were supporting `replace` through unification and the ability to reason about configuration states.
+Explicit control over these low-level details allows Exo to achieve performance comparable to highly-tuned vendor libraries and hand-optimized assembly code.
+All the primitives can be found in the [primitives/](./primitives/) directory.

 ## Rewrite-based Scheduling Language

-Unlike previous popular frameworks like Halide and TVM which use a _lowering-based_ compilation process, Exo uses a _rewrite-based_ compilation process.

-This has a few advantages:
-- Less magic
+Exo employs a *rewrite-based* compilation process, which differs from the *lowering-based* approach used by popular frameworks like Halide and TVM.

+The rewrite-based approach offers several advantages:

+- Reduced complexity and less "magic" involved
-- Easy to print in the middle of the scheduling process and see what is going on.
+- Easier to print and inspect the state of the scheduling process at any point

 ---